Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Numerical optimization

 \subsection{Piecewise linear protocol}

-The typical adiabatic protocol is based on piecewise linear schedules, where $\W$ is slowly ramped up, then $\D$ is ramped from negative to positive, and finally $\Omega$ is ramped down, see~\cite[Fig.~3.1b]{Wurtz2023} or~\cite[Fig.~2c]{Kim2024}.
+The typical adiabatic protocol is based on piecewise linear schedules with two breakpoints, where $\W$ is slowly ramped up, then $\D$ is ramped from negative to positive, and finally $\Omega$ is ramped down; see Fig.~3.1b in Ref.~\cite{Wurtz2023} or Fig.~2c in Ref.~\cite{Kim2024}.
 Usually, these schedules are symmetric in the sense that the initial and final ramp times $\taui$ and $\tauf$ are equal, and that the initial and final detunings $\Di$ and $\Df$ have opposite values.
+In our case, we are looking for schedules that are as general as possible, so we keep these parameters independent.
+Moreover, we do not impose the condition that the breakpoints of $\W$ coincide with those of $\D$.

-In our case, we are looking for schedules that are as general as possible, so we keep all parameters independent.
-Moreover, we consider distinct values of the ramp times for $\W$ and $\D$.
-After few optimization steps, it appears that the ramp times of the detuning tend to vanish; we therefore set them to zero.
-Then, we optimize the four remaining parameters $(\taui, \tauf, \Di, \Df)$ for each graph of the dataset.
-A noticeable observation is that the optimum parameters depend mostly on the hardness parameter and not on the size of the graph, see Fig.~\ref{fig:optim_params_Lin4_HP}.
-The consequence is twofold: first, we can fit these data to generate a model of optimized schedules, as illustrated in Fig.~\ref{fig:optim_schedules_Lin4_HP}.
-Second, such a model derived from small graphs can be extrapolated to larger graphs, see Sec.~\ref{sec:experiments_large}.
+After a few optimization steps, it appears that the flat portions of the detuning tend to vanish; we therefore consider a simple linear function for this schedule.
+Then we optimize the four remaining parameters $(\taui, \tauf, \Di, \Df)$ for each graph of the dataset.
+A noticeable observation is that the optimum parameters depend mostly on the hardness parameter and not on the size of the graph.
+Consequently, we can fit these data to generate a model of optimized schedules, as illustrated in Figs.~\ref{fig:optim_params_Lin4_HP} and~\ref{fig:optim_schedules_Lin4_HP}.

-The hardness-dependent linear schedules yield very good results compared to existing protocols, which motivates us to go one step further by considering two more degrees of freedom $(\taum,\Dm)$ for the detuning, see Fig.~\ref{fig:optim_schedules_Lin6_HP}.
-The resulting optimized schedules are still easily implementable, yet they perform much better than all benchmark protocols, see Sec.~\ref{sec:numerics_results}.
+The hardness-dependent linear schedules yield very good results compared with existing protocols, which motivates us to go one step further by considering two more degrees of freedom $(\taum,\Dm)$ for the detuning; see Fig.~\ref{fig:optim_schedules_Lin6_HP}.
+The resulting optimized schedules are still easily implementable, yet they perform much better than all benchmark protocols; see Sec.~\ref{sec:numerics_results}.

-\paragraph*{A priori knowledge of the hardness parameter} The aim of the adiabatic evolution is to find the MIS of a graph, which in turn allows one to calculate the hardness of that very graph.
-In the case of small graphs, since all vertex configurations are enumerated effortlessly, we consider that $\HP$ is a known value that can be used to choose the best schedules from the fitted model.
-For large graphs, however, the hardness parameter cannot be considered to be known beforehand.
-In that case, one should either take the schedules in the limit $\HP \to \infty$, which yields quite good results for all graphs, or eventually apply a one-dimensional search on the hardness parameter, which is still much easier than performing a multi-dimensional optimization of all schedule parameters.
+Let us now provide some hints about the performance of the hardness-dependent linear schedules.
+The adiabatic condition for quantum computing is traditionally given by~\cite{Albash2018}